 Ultimately, finding a repayment plan that works for you depends on your financial situation and your repayment personality.

-That’s why it’s important to figure out your student loan needs and goals.
+That’s why it’s important to figure out your student loan goals.
 Ask yourself:

 - Do I want to pay off my debt as quickly as possible?